 It’s a good idea to pop in a bit of social proof, and then round things off with a call to action.

-Depending on how long your proposal is, you may want to include a table of contents.
+Depending on how long your business proposal is, you may want to include a table of contents.

 A table (showing the page number where each section can be found) will help the reader navigate your proposal more easily.